Lady in White is available on Blu-ray now.

 LADY IN WHITE, from left: Lukas Haas, Jason Presson, 1988. ©New Century Vista Film

-Meanwhile, themes of social horror also come from the child murders at the heart of the story and the ghostly girl’s violent death.
-A death she is forced to relive in spirit form every night at 10 pm.
+Meanwhile, the social horror comes from the child murders at the heart of the story and the ghostly girl’s violent death – a death she is forced to relive in spirit form every night at 10 pm.
 This imagery has seared itself into many childhood memories over the years since Lady in White’s release.
-But, once again, it’s not the horror of the supernatural form that stands out; instead, it’s the horror of the murderer who runs free.
-Here, Lady in White challenges the very foundation of childhood safety; trust.
-In LaLoggia’s screenplay, Frankie learns that not all adults are trustworthy, many hiding deep and dark desires and secrets behind a gentle, loving smile.
+But, once again, it’s not the horror of the supernatural form that stands out but the horror of a murderer who runs free.
+Here, Lady in White challenges the foundation of childhood safety; trust.
+In LaLoggia’s screenplay, Frankie learns that not all adults are trustworthy, with many hiding deep and dark desires and secrets behind a gentle, loving smile.

 Lady in White was a labour of love for LaLoggia, its journey to the screen two years in the making.
-However, since its release, Lady in White has all but disappeared into the mists of time, its availability patchy at best.
+However, since its release, Lady in White has disappeared into the mists of time, its availability patchy at best.
 But Lady in White will always hold a special place in the hearts of those who entered LaLoggia’s world.
 After all, this film showed us that horror is a human creation, not a supernatural one.
-It asks us to embrace, not fear, the ghosts around us.
-As more often than not, they are simply trying to warn us about the real, human horrors of our world.
+It asks us to embrace, not fear, the ghosts around us, as more often than not, they are simply trying to warn us about our world’s real, human horrors.